 - Maraschino cherry, for garnish

 — Combine whiskey, vermouth and bitters in a mixing glass with ice.
 Stir 40 times, and strain into a chilled cocktail glass with the cherry placed in the bottom.
-A lemon peel may be also added to the drink, for flavor.
+A wisp of a lemon peel adds a subtle tang.

 A simpler option for preparation is to pour whiskey, vermouth and bitters over ice in an Old-Fashioned glass, and stir.